dm4t2/vue-currency-input/README.md

 ### Distraction free
 Automatically hide the formatting and negligible decimal digits on focus.

+### Hide currency symbol
+Hide currency symbol in non-focused mode and on focus as well.

+### Hide grouping symbol
+Hide grouping symbol in non-focused mode and on focus as well.

 ## Support me
 If you find this plugin helpful or you want to support the development, buy me a coffee: